Providers

 Selection versus control

-Almost 80% of the Swiss population choose an insurance model with restricted access to service providers.
+Nearly 80% of the Swiss population choose an insurance model with restricted access to healthcare providers.
 These managed care models aim to reduce healthcare costs through targeted patient management.
-However, the correct measurement of these savings is methodologically challenging.
+However, accurately measuring these savings is methodologically challenging.

-By switching from the standard to an alternative insurance model, insured persons in Switzerland can reduce their health insurance premiums.
-As the premiums ultimately reflect the average healthcare costs of the people in the corresponding model, managed care models therefore appear to have the intended cost-cutting effect.
-However, a superficial look at the data harbours the risk of biased conclusions.
+By switching from a standard to an alternative insurance model, insured individuals in Switzerland can lower their health insurance premiums.
+Since premiums ultimately reflect the average healthcare costs of individuals within a given model, managed care models appear to reduce costs as intended.
+However, a superficial analysis of the data risks leading to biased conclusions.

-Alternative forms of insurance tend to be less attractive for the chronically ill than for people who are less dependent on healthcare services due to the need to contact a gatekeeper.
-The latter are therefore more willing to switch to such a model.
-As a result, people with different health statuses systematically select themselves into the various insurance models.
-This self-selection leads to "mechanically" lower average costs for insured persons in managed care models, without the models themselves achieving an actual reduction in costs.
-In order to be able to determine the effect of better patient management, for example, a "randomised" allocation to an insurance model with a corresponding control group would be required.
-However, such randomised studies are not feasible in basic insurance for a number of reasons, which means that the correct measurement is dependent on "natural experiments" and other methods of modern econometrics.
+Alternative insurance models are generally less attractive for chronically ill individuals due to the required contact with a gatekeeper, compared to those who use healthcare services less frequently.
+The latter are therefore more likely to switch to such models.
+As a result, individuals with differing health statuses systematically self-select into different insurance models.
+This self-selection leads to “mechanically” lower average costs for insured individuals in managed care models, without the models themselves achieving actual cost reductions.
+To accurately determine the impact of measures such as improved patient management, a “random” assignment to an insurance model with a corresponding control group would be necessary.
+However, such randomized studies are not feasible in basic insurance for various reasons.
+Therefore, accurate measurement relies on “natural experiments” and other methods from modern econometrics.

 498